 Trap - Neuter - Release, or TNR, is a method of managing feral cat colonies humanely and effectively.
 Feral cats are trapped in humane cages using food as bait.
 They are then spayed or neutered and released where they were originally trapped.
 We are able to continue to track these colonies because a cat that has gone through the TNR process will have the tip of his/her ear "tipped" off.
 That way if a cat is ever re-caught for TNR, he/she can be re-released and will in-turn save precious resources.
 These cats will also be vaccinated for many feline diseases including rabies.

-The Humane Society of Yuma’s Trap-Neuter-Return program was able to spay and neuter 343 community cats that were brought into the shelter in 2020, then returned back to the location in which they were found.
+The Humane Society of Yuma’s Trap-Neuter-Return program was able to spay and neuter 1,530 community cats that were brought into the shelter in 2021, then returned back to the location in which they were found.
 This is outside of the work of Feline Friends.
-We are half way through the year and have already seen a decline in the total number of cats coming into our care.
-This however, does not offset the fact that we are saving more lives than ever before and investing more of our funds on average per animal.

 What should I do if a cat starts hanging around my house?

 If the cat is tame, you should take steps to find the cat's owner.
 If unsuccessful, the person should take steps to find a permanent home for the cat.
 If the cat is feral, unapproachable and wary for several days of feeding, please contact Feline Friends at (928) 782-1621 ext 355.
 We will let you know if the colony is currently being managed.
 If you see a cat with a notch on it's ear, it has already been trapped, neutered and returned.